 SNHU’s International MBA is one of the most affordable in the nation and can be completed in as few as 18 months.
+With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
 In addition to the focused study of quantitative analysis, the International MBA in Quantitative Analysis promotes a thorough understanding of how business is conducted globally.
 This includes an examination of how external factors such as politics, international law, economic policies, regulatory systems and cultural beliefs influence decision making, and how to direct and manage multinational business operations effectively despite these differences.

-In the International MBA in Quantitative Analysis online program, you’ll learn how to:
+In the International MBA in Quantitative Analysis program, you'll learn how to:

-SNHU, a private, nonprofit university, has one mission – to help you see yourself succeed.
-The benefits of earning your International MBA in Economics online at SNHU include:
+SNHU, a private, nonprofit university, has one mission - to help you see yourself succeed.
+The benefits of earning your International MBA in Quantitative Analysis at SNHU include:

 International students who require a visa to study in the U.S. should contact our International Admission office at email@example.com or 603.645.9629.